mrzor/clojurians-mob/README.md

 Greetings, Clojurian !

-Would you like to hack open source stuff with someone else ?
+Would you like to hack open source stuff with other people ?
 If the answer is yes, then read on!

 ### HOWTO Hack Stuff With People